 - 1 tbsp olive oil

-- 1 leek, white part only, sliced lengthways in half
+- 1 in leek white part only, sliced lengthwayshalf

 - 1 tsp sesame seeds